acend/quarkus-techlab/content/en/docs/02.0/25_reactive-programming.md

 To use the full potential of the reactive world we will need to have our database access reactive as well.
 Let's start by initializing a database.
 We don't need to worry about creating the database instance ourselves, the quarkus dev services will start our desired database in a container all by itself.

-Add the extension 'quarkus-reactive-pg-client' to your project.
+Add the extension `reactive-pg-client` to your project.

 ```shell
 ./mvnw quarkus:add-extension -Dextensions="reactive-pg-client"